xtiannd/xtiand.github.io/index.md

 My name is Christian.
 I am a highly motivated and detail-oriented technical support and cybersecurity professional with a passion for protecting sensitive data and mitigating cyber threats while providing top tier customer support.
 I am committed to safeguarding company data and maintaining the integrity of digital infrastructures in a forward-thinking organization.
 I am passionate about staying ahead of the curve in the evolving landscape of cyber threats.
 I am very eager to bring my knowledge of encryption algorithms and intrusion detection systems to a dynamic cybersecurity team.

-# Security audit for Botium Toys
+# Security Audit for Botium Toys

 Conducted a security audit by implementing the NIST CSF, establishing an audit scope and goals, listing assets currently managed by the IT department, and completing a risk assessment.
 Implemented PCI DSS, GDPR, SOC type 1, and SOC type2 compliances